kuzzleio/documentation-old/src/sdk-reference/security/index.md

 $security = new Security($kuzzle);
 ```

-The Security component lets you handle user permissions in Kuzzle Backend.
+The Security component lets you handle user permissions in Kuzzle.

-Please refer to our [permissions guide]({{ site_base_path }}guide/essentials/security/#permissions) for more information.
+Please refer to our [permissions guide]({{ site_base_path }}guide/essentials/security/#user-permissions) for more information.

 ---